MathieuAvila/milendall/README.rst

    * - Rooms descriptions
      - Descriptions of rooms & gates : how they connect, their configurations, their high-level content.
 May include hints on decoration, room type, etc...

+       This is the global working of the maze.
      - JSON file

        Viz thru Plantuml
    * - Rooms instantiation
-     - Force description of rooms not described in previous step.
+     - Force structure and dressing of rooms not described in previous step.

        Example: room type, size, colors...

-       Using this step to fine-tune content
+       Using this step to fine-tune content.
+All parameters not chosen by the designer is set here.

+       Normally once this step is done it must generate the exact same maze in the next steps.
      - JSON file

        Viz thru Plantuml
    * - Rooms structure
      - Generate rooms structural elements: hard walls structure.

-       At this point, walls position and sizes are decided, but not yet walls graphical structure and texturing.
+       At this point, walls position and sizes are generated, but not yet walls graphical structure and texturing.

        Gravity rules are computed.